The HMRC’s updated guidance on the controversial 3% Stamp Duty Land Tax loading on additional homes has done little to make the situation clearer...

-On 24 March – just ahead of the 12-month anniversary of the higher rates (3% surcharge) of Stamp Duty Land Tax coming into force on 1 April, 2016 – HMRC updated its brief online guidance to include text on partnerships, trusts and inherited homes.
+On 24 March – just ahead of the 12-month anniversary of the higher rates (3% surcharge) of Stamp Duty Land Tax coming into force on 1 April, 2016 – HMRC updated its brief online guidance - which oddly they called 'detailed guidance' - to include text on partnerships, trusts and inherited homes.

-But, amid some helpful parts in the document, there’s also a good dose of misleading information and even some mistakes.
+But amid some helpful parts in the document, there’s also a good dose of misleading information and some mistakes.